 The Center for Academic Success provides academic support to students across all levels of academic preparation.
 Tutoring is available for courses in mathematics, statistics, sciences, and accounting.
-Reading enhancement programs are available for students who want to refine their study skills and tackle a more rigorous curriculum, particularly in reading intensive courses.
+Reading enhancement programs are available for students who want to refine their study skills and tackle more rigorous curricula, particularly in reading-intensive courses.
 Academic Success Plans (ASPs) are also available for students who seek to improve their academic performance based on their specific majors.
 The administrative staff collaborates with various disciplines across the university to provide a comprehensive range of services for students.
 The Center for Academic Success is equipped with an open study area along with a computer lab and SMART boards for instructional use.
-The Center also supports online tutoring for many academic disciplines.
-Services are available by appointment or by walk-in.
-For more information visit our website at https://cfas.fiu.edu, or call (305) 348-2441 (MMC) and (305) 919-4044 (BBC).
+The center also supports online tutoring for many academic disciplines.
+Services are available by appointment or by drop-in.
+For more information, visit our website at https://cfas.fiu.edu, or call our offices on the Modesto A. Maidique Campus (305-348-2441) or the Biscayne Bay Campus (305-919-4044).